Skip to main content

 Image from Zoë Zandwijken

 This historical archive is one-of-a-kind in Amsterdam, creating a platform for inspiring conversations, activities and literature from (often overlooked) Black and other perspectives.
-The agenda encompasses exhibitions, public programmes and other educational activities based around the collections - including books, archival imagery and artifacts from Black Dutch writers and scientists.
+The agenda encompasses exhibitions, public programmes, and other educational activities based on the collections, including books, archival imagery, and artefacts from Black Dutch writers and scientists.
 Frequently explored topics include race and racism, slavery, colonization, gender and feminism, social sciences and development, Suriname, the Netherlands Antilles, South America, Africa and more.

 Pakhuis de Zwijger